AreesaAshfaq/Volunteer-Teaching-Recordings/README.md

 # Volunteer Teaching Recordings

-This is repository that contains links of video recording related to leetcode problems and DSA as well as Tips & Strategies to Tackle IELTS Exam that were presented at ICodeGuru.
+This is repository that contains links of video recording related to GEN AI Training Workshops, leetcode problems & DSA as well as Tips & Strategies to Tackle IELTS Exam that were presented at ICodeGuru.

-The objective is to share learned knowledge to enhance their problem solving and algorithmic skills of underpriviliged students
+The objective is to share learned knowledge to enhance their problem solving and algorithmic skills of underpriviliged students.

 ## 1. Tips & Strategies to tackle IELTS Exam (Presented Date: 25 July 2024)
 - **Part 1** [Tips & Strategies Explanation](https://www.facebook.com/iCodeguru/videos/1868640686948701/)